Edem (rapper): Recognition

-Edem won the Best International Act-Africa at 2015 Black Canadian Awards.
+Edem won the Best International Act-Africa at the 2015 Black Canadian Awards.

 He beat Mafikizolo (South Africa), Yemi Alade (Nigeria), Davido (Nigeria), Eddy Kenzo (Uganda), Oritse Femi (Nigeria), and Teeyah (Ivory Coast) to win the award.

 Edem won 2015 Vodafone Ghana Music Awards Album of the Year Books and Rhymes, Afropop song of the year with "Koene" and Video of the Year with "The One" video featuring SwayUk.

 He topped the 2014 4syte TV Music Video Awards with 3 awards for Best Directed, Best Photography and Most Outstanding Video for "The One" featuring SwayUK directed by Gyo Gyimah.
 When the nominations list for the 2010 Ghana Music Awards was released, Edem's maiden album had earned seven nominations.

 Philanthropic

 Edem offered various items and a cash amount to the maternity ward of the Mamobi Polyclinic in Accra in September 2009.
 After hearing Father Campbell, the priest in charge of the Weija Leprosarium calling for help, Edem donated some items and money to the Weija Leprosarium on 10 October 2009 and in the spirit of charity, he offered items and a cash amount.